Bathtub Rocks- Iconic Attraction Near Historic Tahlequah, OK

-GPS: 35.997521, -94.897183
+GPS Coordinates: 35.997521, -94.897183

 One of my favorite aspects of living in Northeast Oklahoma and Tahlequah in general are the outdoor activities that are still generally well-kept secrets in the area.
 These are well-kept locations mostly due to the lack of an active population, lack of awareness, and lack of access to these areas.
 These factors, in addition to conservation efforts by The Nature Conservancy, the Oklahoma Scenic Rivers Commission, and Oklahoma Department of Wildlife have helped to preserve some of these areas from over use, vandalism, and littering.

 The bathtub rocks are just a few miles northeast of Tahlequah and border the Nickle Preserve, run by the Nature Conservancy.
 The bathtub rocks are technically a part of D4569 RD (Oakdale DR) and a car with decent clearance is suggested if you plan on continuing down the road to either HWY 62 or HWY 10(my Honda Accord made it across with minimal undercarriage scraping).
-If continuing to HWY 10, you will pass by the previous location of historic Combs Bridge.
-The remains of the old bridge can still be seen on either shore of the Illinois River.
+This destination also makes for a great gravel bike ride out of town and can be linked with several different loops around the nature preserve.

-Video courtesy of Century 21 Wright Real Estate
+Video courtesy of Wright Real Estate

 The bathtub rocks have been carved by a creek flowing over them for centuries and the result is smooth slides and tubs that make for perfect swimming and summer lounging.
 The local crowd can fill up the tubs on the weekends so plan to arrive early and enjoy the sounds of the water and the nature of nearby Nickle Preserve in solitude.
 My travel companion and I spent a little over an hour at “The Tubs” and saw nearly 15 people who stayed an average of roughly 10 minutes each.